JohnKendrick/PDielec/BuildDocs/pdgui.md

 ## Scenario Tabs

-There can be more than one *Scenario Tab".
+There can be more than one *Scenario Tab*.
 Each one specifies a particular material, method or particle shape which will be used in the *Plotting Tab*.

 ~ Figure { #fig-scenarioTab; caption: "The Scenario Tab"; page-align:inplace }
 ![img-scenarioTab]